khulnasoft/tracker/docs/contributing/building/building.md

     !!!
 Note
         BTFHUB support will embed several very small files (BTF files) into your final binary.
-Those files will allow **tracker** binary to be executed in kernels that doesn't have embedded BTF information (the ones described at the BTFHUB repository)
+Those files will allow **tracee** binary to be executed in kernels that doesn't have embedded BTF information (the ones described at the BTFHUB repository)

     !!!
 Attention
-        compiling `tracker-rules` with STATIC=1 won't allow you to use golang based signatures as plugins, only as built-ins:
+        compiling `tracee-rules` with STATIC=1 won't allow you to use golang based signatures as plugins, only as built-ins:
         >```text
-        >2021/12/13 13:27:21 error opening plugin /tracker/dist/signatures/builtin.so:
+        >2021/12/13 13:27:21 error opening plugin /tracee/dist/signatures/builtin.so:
-        >plugin.Open("/tracker/dist/signatures/builtin.so"): Dynamic loading not supported
+        >plugin.Open("/tracee/dist/signatures/builtin.so"): Dynamic loading not supported
         >```

 8. Build a **debugable binary** with DWARF generation by setting `DEBUG=1`